d53dave/csaopt/README.md

 ## Change History

+> 0.2.0 Change to Numba for CUDA computations

+With v0.2.0 the remaining `C++` code (i.e. directly interfacing with CUDA) will be thrown out in favor of [Numba](https://github.com/numba/numba).
+This will imply a switch from `pipenv` to `conda`, since I don't want to compile llvmlite for the deployment.
+This will also move much closer to the initial goal of using a single programming language for all components of CSAOpt, and Python is a much nicer language than C++, in my opinion.

 > 0.1.0 Change to Python

 With v0.1.0, most C++ code was abandoned.
 It became clear that writing and maintaining this piece of software in C++ was never a good idea.
 Or, in other words, after chasing obscure bugs where they should not be, I gave up.
-The initial thought was not to split the codebase into multiple languages for the sake of the current and future developers and maintainers.
+The initial thought was **not to split the codebase into multiple languages** for the sake of the current and future developers and maintainers.
 This split will gradually be introduced, resulting, ideally, in a structure where all glue code, i.e. config parsing, command line